 Our Story

-Its purpose is as bold as it is personal: to reimagine perinatal mental health care, to build a dedicated treatment center where parents can heal with dignity and love, and to foster a culture of kindness and community so no parent struggles alone.
+Heard’s mission is both deeply personal and boldly forward-looking: to reimagine perinatal mental-health care, to build a dedicated treatment center where parents can heal with dignity and support, and to foster a culture of kindness and connection so no one struggles alone.

-Guided by Cora’s nightly prayer—“Thank you for a beautiful day in the neighborhood”—and Pat’s conviction that love always wins, Heard turns heartbreak into a living force for good.
-Every initiative, partnership, and program carries forward the joy and light of Cora, Dawson, and Callan, ensuring their memory shapes a better future for families everywhere.
+Guided by Cora’s nightly prayer—“Thank you for a beautiful day in the neighborhood”—and Pat’s belief that love always wins, Heard transforms heartbreak into a force for good.
+Every initiative, partnership, and act of care carries forward the light of Cora, Dawson, and Callan, ensuring their memory helps shape a more compassionate future for families everywhere.

 Why Heard?
 Why Herd?